hexeguitar/ESP32_TFT_PIO/README.md

 ![PSRAM mod](./Pics/cyd_PSRAM_mod.jpg)
 Having a led onboard might be handy while debugging, the red part of the RGB led (middle pins) can be used to add a 1206 led as shown on the pic.
 This led is available on **GPIO4**.
 ### Free up the GPIO21
 **GPIO21** default use is PWM backlight control for the display.
 It is also available on the P3 connector.
-We can fix the backlight brightness to 100% and free up the GPIO21 for other tatks.
+We can fix the backlight brightness to 100% and free up the GPIO21 for other tasks.
 The mod requires to do the following:
 1. Remove the Q2 - n-mosfet used to pwm the backlight.
 2. Remove the R10 10k pull down resistor.
 3. Rotate the R11, 3R9 current limiting resistor 90° and solder it to the R10's ground terminal.